h-cel/hamster/README.md

 - - - -
 ## HAMSTER: modules.
-**HAMSTER** consists of 3 modules,
+**HAMSTER** consists of 4 modules,
+0. flex2traj
 1. Diagnosis
 2. Attribution
 3. Bias-correction

 which build up on each other.
 It is suggested to run them sequentially to obtain the most efficient and informative workflow.
+Note, however, that 'flex2traj' is not fully integrated yet.

+### 0. flex2traj
+This module of **HAMSTER** reads in the instantaneous binary FLEXPART files, filters for a specific region (using a netcdf mask) and constructs trajectories.
+It is the replacement for 'particle-o-matic' and provides a bit more flexibility (e.g., accounts for duplicate parcel IDs from the global FLEXPART–ERA-Interim simulations; writes trajectories into a h5 format, ...).
+Note, however, that 'flex2traj' is under development and not fully integrated yet.
+All other modules (01_diagnosis and 02_attribution) currently only read data from particle-o-matic (dat-files).

 ### 1. Diagnosis
-The diagnosis part of **HAMSTER** identifies atmospheric fluxes of humidity (precipitation and evaporation) or heat (sensible heat flux) using output from a Lagrangian model.
+The diagnosis part of **HAMSTER** identifies atmospheric fluxes of humidity (precipitation and evaporation) or heat (sensible heat flux) using trajectories constructed from FLEXPART binary data.
 There are several thresholds and criteria that can be set (see docs) to reduce the bias, increase the probability of detection and reduce the probability of false detection.
 The output from this part can be used to bias correct source–receptor relationships.

 ### 2. Attribution
-The attribution part of **HAMSTER** constructs mass- and energy-conserving trajectories of heat and moisture (e.g. using a linear discounting of changes en route), and establishes a first (biased) source–receptor relationship.
+The attribution part of **HAMSTER** constructs mass- and energy-conserving trajectories of heat and moisture (e.g. using a linear discounting of changes en route, or applying a random attribution for moisture), and establishes a first (biased) source–receptor relationship.
 Multiple options to ensure mass- and energy conservation along trajectories are available (see docs).
 Various time and space-scales for attribution are possible (see docs).

 ### 3. Bias-correction
 The last module of **HAMSTER** uses information from the former two modules to bias-correct source–receptor relationships.
 Multiple options for bias-correction are available (see docs).